 Documentation of training activities must be maintained by the provider.

 E. Population Specific Expected Outcomes

-The expected clinical outcomes for this service are specific to recommendations resulting from clinical assessments, medical evaluations, and meeting the identified goals in the beneficiary's PCP.
+The expected clinical outcomes for this service are specific to recommendations resulting from clinical assessments, medical evaluations, and meeting the identified goals in the beneficiary's PCP or service plan.
 Expected outcomes are: